auth0/docs/articles/migrations/index.md

 | --- | --- | --- |
 | Medium | 2017-01-03 |  2017-03-01 |

-As part of Auth0's efforts to improve security and standards compliance, we will stop supporting account linking as part of the authorization callback (that is, accepting an `access_token` as part of the `/authorize` call as stated [here](/api/authentication?http#account-linking).
+As part of Auth0's efforts to improve security and standards compliance, we will stop supporting account linking as part of the authorization callback (that is, accepting an [access token](/tokens/access-token) as part of the [authorize](/api/authentication#authorization-code-grant) call as stated [in the account linking section](/api/authentication?http#account-linking).

 #### Am I affected by the change?

 If you received an email notification about it, then you are impacted by this change.
 As you work to update your applications to [use the Management API to link accounts](/api/management/v2#!/Users/post_identities), you can check if you are still impacted, by checking your tenant logs for warnings indicating _"Account linking via /authorize is being deprecated.
 Please refer to https://auth0.com/docs/link-accounts for supported ways to link an account."_.
-These entries will be logged if you are sending an `access_token` in your `/authorize` calls.
+These entries will be logged if you are sending an access token in your [authorize](/api/authentication#authorization-code-grant) calls.

 If you need help with the migration, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT})